UN-things/notes_2020_2/IG4/IG4_notes/IG4_notes.md

 - Is it possible to be prepare?

   I think that steps can be prepared to follow in those situations, but it is difficult to prepare the mind.

+## Class 24 september 2020

+* Zombie Apocalypse
+  if there is a zombie apocalypse, i would be a zombie
+* Nuclear War
+  If there is a nuclear war, I would die or a third eye would pop out
+* Dinosaur disaster
+  If dinosaur disaster, I would make friends with the dinosaurs and conquer the world
+* Ice age apocalipse
+  If there is an ice age, I would look for a warm place or with things to burn